nerdmanship/nerdmanship/pages/verdict/README.md

 * Made to entertain and educate potential app users so they would get excited enough to download the app
 * New animation techniques was developed to make fighting motion appear realistic
 * *Some success stats coming soon*

 ---

+## Testimonial

+"From the moment we began talking to Johan, we knew we were in the right hands.
+Before creating the animation, Johan wanted to put himself in the shoes of a Verdict user to completely understand the experience.
+He logged on during one event, and found out what Verdict was about.
+That is what we appreciated about him the most.
+He wanted to do the perfect job, so he took the initiative to see what the product was all about by using it himself.

+Johan set up several Skype meetings with our team during the process.
+This made the experience very comfortable for us.
+We always knew where he was and the progress of the animation.

+The animation he created for us was using SVG image format, which was a technical requirement for us.
+We reached out to several animators before him, but the majority did not know how to work with that.
+Johan always has his eye on the ball, and he created the file that we required.

+The animation turned out fantastic.
+A 30 second animation that informs the viewer what our product is all about.
+After implementing the animation on our site, the hits on our website increased by 156% the first month.

+We recommend Johan to anyone looking for an animation."

+> **Mandeep Singh Olma** – Founder & Product Owner, Verdict MMA

+---